 Providers may use their Medicare/UPIN number in Box 33 or continue to use the AHCCCS Provider ID as currently used when billing Health Choice.

 Effective January 1, 2007, Health Choice will allow the option to submit claims using the National Provider Identifier (NPI), however, effective May 23, 2007, all claims are required to submitted with the NPI.
-More information on NPI is available at http://www.cms.gov/NationalProvIdentStand.
+More information on NPI is available online at Centers for Medicare and Medicaid Services.

 Providers currently contracted with Health Choice may mail or fax written notification of their NPI number to the Network Services.

 |Apache/Navajo/Coconino Counties||Fax: 928-532-0824|

 How may I check Claims Status or Claims Inquiry?

 Providers can visit the Steward Health Choice Generations Web site to review claims and check member eligibility.
 Providers must pre-register on-line prior to having access to this confidential information.
 After you have registered, you will be able to view only your member’s claim information.
 Should you have difficulty registering you may refer to the Log-in Tutorial.

 Providers may also call Steward Health Choice Generations Claims Customer Service or Member Services for eligibility at 1-800-322-8670.

 Who is the Primary payor: Steward Health Choice Generations or Health Choice Arizona?